-Scholarship assistance is provided to the dependents of pastors, ministers of music, ministers of education, and other full-time ministers actively serving a Baptist congregation or a state convention, or an agency in a role certified by a Baptist Convention.
-Qualified Baptist minister's dependents may apply by completing the application for admission and the FAFSA.
-Individual awards of up to \$1,000 will be made on a need basis through the financial aid process.
-This scholarship, in combination with any other scholarship or grant, shall not exceed full tuition.
-Students should submit proof of eligibility by providing documentation of their parent(s) employment in a Baptist church or state convention certifying full-time ministry involvement.
-This scholarship is renewable for up to eight undergraduate semesters provided the student maintains at least a 2.5 cumulative Baylor GPA.
+Baylor awards scholarships of \$1,00 per academic year to the dependents of pastors, ministers of music, ministers of education, and other full-time ministers actively serving a Baptist congregation or a state convention, or an agency in a role certified by a Baptist convention.
+Students must provide documentation of their parent's employment in a Baptist Church or state convention, or agency certified by a Baptist convention certifying full-time ministry involvement.
+Additionally, students must demonstrate financial needs as determined by the Free Application for Federal Student Aid.
+This scholarship is renewable beyond the initial year provided the student continues to demonstrate financial need, maintain full-time and maintains at least a 2.5 cumulative Baylor grade point average.